danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 Another approach for it is to move the parameters that are subject to change into an "Argument Object" --- a data class holding the parameters, which can be easily constructed at the call site and deconstructed inside the function.
 While being a theoretical proposal, it may be further used for ABI instead of ENF and AL. More about this is in its specific document...

+#### Data class destruction

+Quote from the original issue: "The related issues is a position-based destructing for data classes.
+If the way to enforce parameter usage in named form is implemented, then it would be logical to extend it all the way to the data-classes restructuring.
+That is, if constructor parameters' usage is somehow enforced to be in named form, then positional restructuring for those parameters shall be disabled, too."

 ### Existing solutions

 Before moving to the possible implementation details of our own, we should first try to look at how these features are emulated in Kotlin, if they are, and how they are implemented in other programming languages.

-#### Imitations in Kotlin
+#### Imitations in Kotlin: Variadic arguments

-Additional annotations

-## Enforcing named form

-This part is dedicated to depicting different currently existing ways to implement or work with enforcing the named form of function arguments, split into parts by ways and languages.

-## Enforcing named form: Kotlin improvisation
+In fact, there is a way to enforce some arguments to be always in named form --- it is the `vararg` keyword.
+More specifically, every argument after a variadic one must be used in named form.

-There is a way in Kotlin to make some arguments of a function be always named, but it uses `vararg nothings: Nothig`, which is forbidden (there is a compilation error, which can be suppressed), and it looks weird and takes space for, in a fact, separator.
+That makes a way in Kotlin to make some arguments of a function be always named by using `vararg nothings: Nothing`.
+Currently such variadic parameter is forbidden (there is a compilation error, which can be suppressed), and it looks weird and takes space for, in a fact, a separator.

 ```kotlin
 /* requires passing all arguments by name */